Lancy Carr, an educator and USPTA Professional, knows that tennis is as much about character development as player development.

-She said she earned her USPTA certification (P-2) to learn more about teaching and to have credentials.
+She said she earned her USPTA certification (P-1) to learn more about teaching and to have credentials.

-As a Staff Professional at Kiwanis Recreation Center for City of Tempe since 2000, Lancy teaches Children and Adult classes for all levels of the game.
+As a Staff Professional at Kiwanis Recreation Center for City of Tempe from 2000-2013, Lancy taught Children and Adult classes for all levels of the game.

-Lancy also teaches physical education classes at Mesa Community College, as an adjunct faculty member since 2001.
+Lancy also taught physical education classes at Mesa Community College, as an adjunct faculty member from 2001-2013.

 She was an NJCAA All-American doubles player in 2002.

 Received the Southwest Section USTA/ITA Community Outreach Award in 2006.

 Won the TIA Cardio Tennis Feeding Shoot-Out for Southwest USPTA region in 2009.